Pi4J/pi4j.github.io/content/prepare/_index.md

 ---

 The Raspberry Pi is a powerful machine with many use-cases.
 A lot of this power is based on the operating system you use.
-In all the documentation here for Pi4J we use the official Raspberry Pi Operating System (formerly known as "Raspbian OS").
+In all the documentation here for Pi4J, we use the official Raspberry Pi Operating System (formerly known as "Raspbian OS").
 But there is a long list of other possibilities which is listed, for example, on the ["Awesome Raspberry Pi" list on GitHub](https://github.com/thibmaek/awesome-raspberry-pi/blob/master/README.md).

+{{% notice tip %}}
+Do you already have a Raspberry Pi with an up-to-date Operating System, and Java 17 or newer?
+Then you are good to go and can skip forward to the [Getting Started with Pi4J](/getting-started/) section!
+The information given in this part of our website is mainly focusing on anyone starting with Java on the Raspberry Pi.
+{{% /notice %}}

+## What Do We Need?

+The Raspberry Pi doesn't come with a hard disk like typical computers.
+The operating system needs to be "burned" onto an SD Card.

+{{% notice tip %}}
+Instead of an SC Card you can use an NVMe SSD disk.
+This requires an additional connection cable or hat, for instance, the [Raspberry Pi SSD Kit](https://www.raspberrypi.com/products/ssd-kit/).
+The advantage of such a system is a faster startup and disc access, but is not required for any of the examples explained on this website.
+{{% /notice %}}

-## Material list
+### Material list

-* Raspberry Pi
+This is the list of materials needed to get you started:

+* Raspberry Pi (4, 5, or Pi Zero 2 is recommended, but older versions also work with Java and Pi4J!)
-* Micro SD card, minimally 16Gb b
+* Micro SD card, minimally 16Gb
 * PC (or other Raspberry Pi) with an SD card slot (maybe you will need an SD card adapter)
-* Power supply (5V, 2 or 3A)
+* Power supply (5V, a Raspberry Pi 5 needs one that can provide 5A = 25W)
 * Monitor, keyboard, mouse

-## Step-by-step
+### Step-by-step

 First step: take your new Raspberry Pi out of the box of course :-)

-Take a good look at it, what you are holding in your hands is a true master piece.
+Take a good look at it, what you are holding in your hands is a true masterpiece.
 A wonder of technical engineering with a perfect mix of powerful yet inexpensive components.

 But be aware!
 This is also a sensitive piece of electronics!
 It's always a good idea to first touch